 The Professional Citation recognizes the significant achievements in public horticulture of an American Public Gardens Association member who has excelled in one of the disciplines generally associated with public gardens such as botany, horticulture, gardening, conservation, research, education, extension, development, or administration.
 Recipients may be at the early-to mid-point of their prestigious career.
 More importantly, the nominee should embody great skills, innovation, and potential.

-This award is reserved for an American Public Gardens Association Garden member who has displayed a truly innovative spirit in the development of an original program and has pioneered in one or more of the disciplines appropriate to public horticultural institutions, including education, conservation, development, botany, gardening, horticulture, research, extension, or administration.
+This award is reserved for an American Public Gardens Association institutional member who has displayed a truly innovative spirit in the development of an original and completed program and has pioneered in one or more of the disciplines appropriate to public horticultural institutions, including education, conservation, development, botany, gardening, horticulture, research, extension, or administration.
 The committee will take into consideration a garden's budget when determining the award recipient.

 Started in 2003, the Award for Garden Excellence is an annual award given to a public garden that exemplifies the highest standards of horticultural practices.
 Selected by its peers, the award recipient is a public garden that has shown a commitment to supporting and demonstrating best gardening practices.
 The criteria for this award, which are given to the public garden in their entirety, include: